CaioRobs/RestAPI-TypeScript-MongoDB/README.md

+# My Rest API
-# Rest API written in TypeScript.
+ A Rest API written in TypeScript, with a MongoDB database, integrated with Mongoose

 ## Technologies
 * TypeScript